DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-16-reminding-users-to-complete-their-referral.md

   "
 }) }}

-If the user still does not complete their referral, we send another email giving them 1 day's notice before it's deleted.
+If the user still does not update or complete their referral, we’ll send another email giving them 1 day's notice before it's deleted.

 <!-- markdownlint-disable MD025 MD001 -->
 {{ appEmail({